TAILOR-UoB/collaboration-exchange-fund/README.md

 You should prepare a short proposal, as a single pdf including all appendices (e.g. CV and invitation letter).
 Maximum length: 5 pages, 11 point, 1″ margins, not including references/appendices.
-This single pdf-document should be submitted using a Google Form.
-If you want to save the progress you may need to create a Google account.
+The single pdf-document should be less than 10MB and can be submitted using the form following the button below.

 [Button to Submit your proposal >>](https://docs.google.com/forms/d/e/1FAIpQLSeyD7IxTXmPxgzuWF6XDggVdaUTYZ-PQiiUPnVZDh03OdxPBg/viewform?usp=sf_link)